Osvak/Branching-Policies/docs/README.md

 - Ensures that a change to a branch must be reviewed, even selecting how many people must review it before the commit gets implemented
 - In Git branches don't generate additional copies of the files when they are created, so they are cheap to create.
 - Ability to share branches without having to merge the changes into the main project
+- More Agile workflow

 ### Cons

 - For very small projects it makes the process more complicated
+- There isn't a "one fits all" Flow model, each one has its advantages and disadvantages

 # When ?